V35HR4J/Automate-Telegram/README.md

 ## How to configure:

+- Clone this repo and install requirements by: `pip3 install -r requirements.txt`.

+- If you are using poetry, navigate to the repository directory and use `poetry install`.

 - Goto @BotFather and create newbot, you will be given a unique token.

-- Replace the token with value XXXX on config.json with the unique API Token

 - Send "/id" to @MissRose_bot to recieve your chat id to be used for authentication.

-- Replace the chat id with value YYYY in config.json.

-- Clone this repo and install requirements by: `pip3 install -r requirements.txt`
+- Create a .env file and follow the sample.env to set the token and id as environment variables.

 - Navigate to the repo directory and run the program with `python3 main.py`